jemshid123/facialrecognition/README.md

-# facial recognition using openCV
+# Facial recognition using openCV
 This repo contain python code to recognize face from an image using opencv and extract the faces

 Just clone this repo and run the face.py using python 3.2 or above.
-Input the image file name when prompted .the <b>/faces</b> folder will contain extracted faces and <b>/images</b> folder will contain original image with face regions square boxed"
+Input the image file name when prompted .the <b>/faces</b> folder will contain extracted faces and <b>/images</b> folder will contain original image with face regions square boxed

 Dependencies